The Processes tab on the Automation dashboard is where Administrators can manage all the process automations for your practice.

 Status.
 The Status can be "Active" or "Draft".
 A process will only be run if the Status is "Active".

 Owner.
-Select the name of the owner of the process.
+The Owner is set by default as the user who made the process active and this can be changed if required.
 If the process fails, an email will be sent to this user as notification.
 You can set this as "Me" to set yourself as the owner.

 Adding, Editing, Copying, Deleting and Moving Steps

-To edit, copy or delete a step, click the Edit, Copy or Delete tool next to the relevant step.
-Copy will copy that step below the selected one.
+- To delete a step, click Delete tool next to the relevant step.
+Clone will copy that step below the selected one.

 To change the sequence of steps, drag and drop it up or down in the sequence to the new location.
 You can use the 'move' icon next to the step number to move it.
 If you click on any other columns, it opens the respective step.
 Steps are automatically renumbered.
 You cannot change the sequence of a step to above one that it depends on, that is, where the result of one step is used in a step below it.